 This makes it clear.
 They are not his descendants simply because they have Abraham's physical seed.
 We see the same thing in John 8:39-40.
 Jesus is telling the Jews that they are not Abraham's children.
 Then in verse 44, he says their father is the devil.
 Being a child of Abraham is the same as being a child of God.
 It is only by faith.
 According to Jesus, even the Jews in Jerusalem were not Abraham's children.
 They were instead children of the devil.

-father is Abraham."
-Jesus said to them, "If you were Abraham's children,
+him, "Our father is Abraham."
+Jesus said to them, "If you were Abraham's

-you would do the works of Abraham.
-(40) But now you
+children, you would do the works of Abraham.
+(40)

 John 8:44 You are of your father, the devil, and you want to do the desires of your father.
 He was a murderer from the beginning, and doesn't stand in the truth, because there is no truth in him.
 When he speaks a lie, he speaks on his own; for he is a liar, and its father.